hgmauri/sample-azure-functions/README.md

-# Azure Functions sample in .NET 5 and .NET Core 3.1
+# Azure Functions in .NET 5 and .NET Core 3.1